Using Large Maps with OSRM

 Extract

-So how to make use of the PBF file?
+How to make use of the PBF file?
 These files (and the XML files too, actually!) contain a vast array of data, much of which is irrelevant to routing.
 The osrm-extract tool will extract only the salient data, which turns out to be a relatively small subset of the original.

 osrm-extract north-america-latest.osm.pbf

 This operation is going to consume memory like a beast!
-So unless you’re running on a machine with a hefty chunk of RAM you’ll need to ensure that you have plenty of swap space available.
+Unless you’re running on a machine with a hefty chunk of RAM you’ll need to ensure that you have plenty of swap space available.
 If you can, spin up a big machine.
 It’ll save you a lot of time (and probably work out more economical too).
 I found that a r3.2xlarge EC2 instance was quite adequate.
 You’ll need roughly 50 Gb (combination of physical RAM and swap space).

 Running across 32 cores on a r4.8xlarge instance.